theshizzah/cloud-api-python/README.md

 Please note that the convenience sample files_test_create.py and the warholizer.py use the Pillow implementation of the Python Imaging Library which is not in most standard Python distributions.
 See installation instructions in either of those samples.

-Finally, the samples involving file deletion and Trash manipulation can be more reliable if the Trash is empty when the sequence is executed.